 Responsibility for managing American Century Investments client portfolios is organized according to investment discipline.
-Investment disciplines include, for example, disciplined equity, global growth equity, global value equity, global fixed income, multi-asset strategies, exchange traded funds, and Avantis Investors funds.
+Investment disciplines include, for example, disciplined equity, global growth equity, global value equity, global fixed income, multiasset strategies, exchange traded funds, and Avantis Investors funds.
 Within each discipline are one or more portfolio teams responsible for managing specific client portfolios.
 Generally, client portfolios with similar strategies are managed by the same team using the same objective, approach, and philosophy.
 Accordingly, portfolio holdings, position sizes, and industry and sector exposures tend to be similar across similar portfolios, which minimizes the potential for conflicts of interest.
 In addition, American Century Investments maintains an ethical wall that restricts real time access to information regarding any portfolio's transaction activities and positions to team members that have responsibility for a given portfolio or are within the same equity investment discipline.
 The ethical wall is intended to aid in preventing the misuse of portfolio holdings information and trading activity in the other disciplines.

 For each investment strategy, one portfolio is generally designated as the "policy portfolio."
 Other portfolios with similar investment objectives, guidelines and restrictions, if any, are referred to as "tracking portfolios."
 When managing policy and tracking portfolios, a portfolio team typically purchases and sells securities across all portfolios that the team manages.
 American Century Investments' trading systems include various order entry programs that assist in the management of multiple portfolios, such as the ability to purchase or sell the same relative amount of one security across several funds.
 In some cases a tracking portfolio may have additional restrictions or limitations that cause it to be managed separately from the policy portfolio.
-Portfolio managers make purchase and sale decisions for such portfolios alongside the policy portfolio to the extent the overlap is appropriate, and separately, if the overlap is not.
+The portfolio managers make purchase and sale decisions for such portfolios alongside the policy portfolio to the extent the overlap is appropriate, and separately, if the overlap is not.

 American Century Investments may aggregate orders to purchase or sell the same security for multiple portfolios when it believes such aggregation is consistent with its duty to seek best execution on behalf of its clients.
 Orders of certain client portfolios may, by investment restriction or otherwise, be determined not available for aggregation.
 American Century Investments has adopted policies and procedures to minimize the risk that a client portfolio could be systematically advantaged or disadvantaged in connection with the aggregation of orders.
 To the extent equity trades are aggregated, shares purchased or sold are generally allocated to the participating portfolios pro rata based on order size.
 Because initial public offerings (IPOs) are usually available in limited supply and in amounts too small to permit across-the-board pro rata allocations, American Century Investments has adopted special procedures designed to promote a fair and equitable allocation of IPO securities among clients over time.
 A centralized trading desk executes all fixed income securities transactions for Avantis ETFs and mutual funds.
-For all other funds in the American Century complex, portfolio teams are responsible for executing fixed income trades with broker/dealers in a
+For all other funds in the American Century complex portfolio teams are responsible for executing fixed income trades with broker-dealers in a predominantly dealer marketplace.
+Trade allocation decisions are made by the portfolio managers at the time of trade execution and orders entered on the fixed-income order management system.
+There is an ethical wall between the Avantis trading desk and all other American Century traders.
+The Advisor's Global Head of Trading monitors all trading activity for best execution and to make sure no set of clients is being systematically disadvantaged.